Bruce Dorn on the importance of saying ‘yes’ and the joys of mentorship

 What advice would you offer to someone who is looking for a mentor?

 Never underestimate the value of the camera clubbers—the people who just love taking pictures but don’t have any intention of making it professional.
 There are some unbelievable gems in that bunch, some of them are extremely dedicated.
 I know some dedicated amateurs that have put a lot of pros to shame.
-Just around and shooting the breeze with these people can end up being very useful.
+Just hanging around and shooting the breeze with these people can end up being very useful.
 If you have nowhere to go, I would say try the local camera club.
-They’ll probably be the nerdiest bunch on the planet but they’re also lovely and most likely willing to share some information too.
+They’ll probably be the nerdiest bunch on the planet but they’re also and most likely willing to share some information too.

 The post Bruce Dorn on the importance of saying ‘yes’ and the joys of mentorship appeared first on Popular Photography.